Jesaurel/Jesaurel/README.md

 👋 Hi, I’m Jesaurel
-🎓 Fresh graduate from SMK Negeri 6 Surakarta, passionate about web & mobile development
-💻 Experienced with HTML, CSS, JavaScript, PHP, MySQL, and currently learning Laravel & Flutter
-💼 Available for freelance projects and paid collaborations
+💻 Experienced with HTML, PHP, MySQL, and currently learning Laravel & Python 💼 Available for freelance projects and paid collaborations
 📬 Contact me for web or mobile development work